Silversgit/argenestel/_posts/2020-10-06-Popcorn-Writeup.md

 ## Summary

-> We have torrent in port 80
+> We have torrent in port 80<br />
-> Created an Account
+> Created an Account<br />
-> There is an upload vulnerability in screenshot upload feature
+> There is an upload vulnerability in screenshot upload feature<br />
-> After getting shell, linuxexpliotsuggester will show some exploits
+> After getting shell, linuxexpliotsuggester will show some exploits<br />
 > Exploiting with nelson Exploit will give Root

 ## Walkthrough